-The consolidated financial statements have been prepared on the historical cost basis.
+The consolidated financial statements have been prepared on the historical cost basis except for certain financial instruments, which are measured at fair values at the end of the reporting period, as explained in the accounting policies set out in note 4.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.

-3. APPLICATION OF AMENDMENTS TO HKFRSs
+3. APPLICATION OF NEW AND AMENDMENTS TO HKFRSs

-Amendments to HKFRSs that are mandatorily effective for the current year In the preparation of the consolidated financial statements for the year ended 31 March 2023, the Group has applied, for the first time, the following amendments issued by the HKICPA:
+New and amendments to HKFRSs that are mandatorily effective for the current year In the preparation of the consolidated financial statements for the year ended 31 March 2024, the Group has applied, for the first time, the following new and amendments to HKFRSs issued by the HKICPA: